SpaceN64/SpaceN64/README.md

 ## Sup - I'm SpaceN64

-I am a Python coder, and also HTML writer from Alberta, Canada.
+I'm a Python coder, and also HTML writer from Alberta, Canada.

 At the moment, I am trying to learn more about HTML, and expand my (already vast) knowledge of Python!